What is a Spherical Mirror?

 b) Convex Mirror: The Other one is Convex Mirror, is a mirror in which the reflecting surface is curved outwards.
 It is also called a diverging mirror as all the reflected right rays diverged from the reflecting convex surface.

-The common terms of Concave and Convex mirrors are
+The common terms for Concave and Convex mirrors are

 Pole: Centre point of spherical Mirror